radiantlogic-v8/documentation-eoc/documentation/environments/logging/environment-logs.md

 ## Next steps

-After reviewing this guide you should have an understanding of the steps required to review the log files of a specific environment.
-To learn more about backing up an environment, see the environment [backup and restore](../backup-and-restore/backup-restore-overview.md) documentation.
+After reviewing this guide you should have an understanding of the steps required to review the log files of a specific application.
+To learn more about backing up an application, see the [backup and restore](../backup-and-restore/backup-restore-overview.md) documentation.